takehiro177/LLMTwin-databricks-cohere/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ### DISCRAMER
-This work does not represent any parties nor take any responsibilities on its output and result.
-Please note that using contents in this repository is at your own risk.
+This work is not affiliated with or endorsed by any parties.
+The author assumes no responsibility for the accuracy, completeness, or consequences of using the content provided.
+Use of the materials in this repository is at your own risk.